top of page

 BIO

-Natalie Murray Beale trained at the Sydney Conservatorium of Music, Guildhall School of Music & Drama and National Opera Studio, London.
-She continued her studies in conducting with Jorma Panula and began her career on the Music Staff of Welsh National Opera.
-Following her time at WNO, Natalie was Guest Chorus Director at London Symphony Chorus, where she collaborated with Valery Gergiev, Sir Colin Davis, Xian Zhang and Daniele Gatti.
-She gained further conducting experience in the European opera houses and festivals of Opéra national de Paris, Festival Aix-en-Provence, the Théâtre des Champs-Élysées and Wiener Festwochen.
+After training at the Sydney Conservatorium of Music, Guildhall School of Music & Drama and the National Opera Studio in London, Natalie continued her conducting studies with Jorma Panula.
+She began her career on the music staff of Welsh National Opera, later serving as Guest Chorus Director of the London Symphony Chorus, collaborating with conductors including Valery Gergiev, Sir Colin Davis, Xian Zhang and Daniele Gatti.
+She gained further experience at major European opera houses and festivals such as the Opéra national de Paris, Festival d’Aix-en-Provence, Théâtre des Champs-Élysées and Wiener Festwochen, assisting conductors including Esa-Pekka Salonen, Ingo Metzmacher and Jérémie Rhorer.

 bottom of page